Code-Lab-1/programming-skills-portfolio-Hannahthegreat/Chapter 3- Data Structures/Exercises/README.md

 If you could invite anyone, living or deceased, to dinner, who would you invite?
 Make a list that includes at least three people you’d

 like to invite to dinner.
 Then use your list to print a message to each person, invitingthem to dinner.

+# This is the solution to Excercise 4

+people = ["Micheal Jackson", "Zild", "RM"]

+print("Hi", people[0], "I'd like to invite you to dinner, Tell me your life story") print("Hi po", people[1], "Can you tell me how to be a succesful musician over dinner?") print("Hi", people[2],"form BTS, how did you and your members master the art of performing?
+Let's have a chat at my place 8 pm;>")

 &nbsp;
 &nbsp;